mrlhansen/idrac_exporter/README.md

 At the moment the exporter only exposes a very limited set of information.

 ### System
-These metrics include power, health, and LED state, total memory size in MiB, number of physical processors and the BIOS version.
+These metrics include power, health, and LED state, total memory size in MiB, number of physical processors, BIOS version and machine information.
 ```
 idrac_power_on 1
 idrac_health_ok{status="OK"} 1